smidas/radagen/README.md

 ## Usage

 The main use case for Radagen is to create data generators that produce arbitrarily complex values.
 These generators can then be used in many different contexts.
-Lets start with a few of the `scalar` generators provided by Radagen.
+Let's start with a few of the `scalar` generators provided by Radagen.

 ```ruby
 require 'radagen'